 This isn't a feature we saw in other online-backup services, but it's not a complete departure from the backup-and-recovery focus of the app.
 It could certainly come in handy if your laptop is lost or stolen.

 Backblaze lets you add an optional private encryption key when you create your account, preventing anyone else from decrypting your data.
 Just be aware that if you lose that key, not even Backblaze will be able to recover your data.

 The Restore Return Refund program is a convenient service offered by Backblaze for customers who need to restore a large amount of data.
 You won't have to download the data over the internet, which can take hours or even days; instead, Backblaze will put the data on a storage drive and mail it to you.

-You can request either a USB flash drive ($99), holding up to 128GB of data, or a USB hard drive ($189), holding up to 4TB of data.
+You can request either a USB flash drive ($99), holding up to 256GB of data, or a USB hard drive ($189), holding up to 8TB of data.
+(These are double the sizes before January 2019.)
 If you return the drive within 30 days, you'll get a full refund and will have to pay only the return shipping cost.
 You can do this up to five times every year, after which point, you'll be permanently charged for the drive.